Maintenant en lecture: Farlouche Tart: Traditional Quebec Recipe

 Ingredients for Homemade Pie Crust

-• 2 ½ cups flour
+• 2 1/2 cups of flour

 • 1 tablespoon of sugar

-• 1 teaspoon salt
+• 1 teaspoon of salt

-• 6-8 tablespoons ice water
+• 6-8 tablespoons of ice water

 Instructions

-1. Preparation of the pie dough:
+1. Preparing the pie crust:

 2. Preparation of the classic filling: